Rade58/advanced_threejs_code_structuring/README.md

 We are doing this inside mentioned `destroy` method on the Experience

+**for more complex projects you would define multiple destroy functions**

 We need to traverse the the scene and look for the things that we want to dispose

 We will proceed it like this: